slothbag/NxtHypeDns/README.md

 NxtHypeDns
 ==========

+Update: DNSChains now support .hype name resolution in addition to .nxt for Nxt clearnet names and .bit for namecoin names.
+Recommend users switch to that instead of this.

 A small standalone DNS resolver that will lookup hype domain names using Nxt Aliases.

 Nxt aliases must have a prefix (or namespace) of 4973.